mike-mcrae/mike-mcrae.github.io/_pages/about.md

 I am a Ph.D. candidate in Economics at Trinity College Dublin.

-My research focuses on applied microeconomics, with particular interest in media economics, political economy, the evolution of norms and leveraging machine learning techniques for text analysis.
+My research focuses on applied microeconomics, with particular interest in media economics, climate change, political economy, the evolution of norms and leveraging machine learning techniques for text analysis.

 Feel free to check out my [CV](/cv/) for more details about my work and academic background.